Definite fillings of lens spaces: Rigid linear lattices

 \begin{proof} We prove this by induction on the number of vertices in $\Gamma$.
 For the base case we assume that $\Gamma$ contains at most two vertices.
 It follows from Condition~\ref{it:largeweight} that $\Gamma$ must be one of the following five graphs in this case:

 Each of these is easily checked to be rigid, giving the base case.

 Now suppose that $\Gamma$ contains at least three vertices.
 We will see that such a $\Gamma$ must contain a chain of twos.
-If $\Gamma$ has at least three vertices in one connected component, then Condition~\ref{it:3adjacent} implies that at least one of these vertices must have adjusted weight zero which must be contained in a chain of twos.
+If $\Gamma$ has at least three vertices in one connected component, then it contains a vertex of degree two guaranteeing a chain of twos by Lemma~\ref{lem:degreetwochains}.
 On the other hand if $\Gamma$ contains only connected components with at most two vertices, then Condition~\ref{it:largeweight} implies that only one of these components contains a vertex with $w'(v)>1$.
 Thus all but one of these components will take the following form

 Thus we can assume that $\Gamma$ contains a chain of twos.